recvfrom/clamav-faq/faq/faq-cvd.md

 ### I found an infected file in my HD/floppy/mailbox, but ClamAV doesn't recognize it yet.
 Can you help me?

 Our virus database is kept up to date with the help of the community.
-Whenever you find a new virus which is not detected by ClamAV you should  "complete this form":submit.
+Whenever you find a new virus which is not detected by ClamAV you should [complete this form](submit).
 The virusdb team will review your submission and update the database if necessary.
-Before submitting a new sample: - check that the value of DatabaseDirectory, in both clamd.conf and freshclam.conf, is the same - update your database by running freshclam
+Before submitting a new sample: - check that the value of `DatabaseDirectory`, in both `clamd.conf` and `freshclam.conf`, is the same - update your database by running freshclam

 ### How do I keep my virus database up to date?